VoiceThreads

 - recording video via webcam

 - In my AP US History course, each student has been invited to annotate every past presentation in a collective effort to review the entire semester.
-Press the big PLAY button to see a demonstration using real student comments.
+I call this a "collaborative lecture", since the students are actually enriching the original presentation with information from their own reading.
+Press the big PLAY button to see a demonstration using actual student comments.

 Thanks for promoting the VoiceThread wiki on your blog.
 I'm thrilled with how many teachers have embraced the collaboration of the wiki - just shows you the power of the network.